 The arts provide their own space by making and researching.
 This gives access to other and creative ways of collecting and sharing knowledge.
 Both the student and the teacher learn in this process.
 After all, learning and creating are social processes.
-A teacher facilitates and asks critical questions to stimulate creativity and research.
-The teacher has more knowledge and experience and guides critical pedagogy from facts and merits.
+A teacher facilitates and asks critical questions to stimulate creativity and enhance the research.
+The teacher has more knowledge and experience and guides from facts and merits.
 This is fundamentally different from the usual position of power of the teacher in education based on hierarchy.
-As a teacher, you are therefore not busy filling students with knowledge because you have to (deposit method), but you are working with the group from a problem to investigate this and to connect this to dialogue and conscious action.
-Freire calls this way of working the problematizing method.

 To arrive at a thorough analysis, the step of research and problematization is an intensive process with those involved.
 After all, an incorrect or incomplete analysis poses problems in the subsequent steps of dialogue and praxis.